Coast Zone Fitness Final Testing

 U12, U14, U16 racers should consider dryland testing mandatory and a part of their training routine and measurement.
 Younger racers are also invited to participate to see how they do and to learn the tests.
 Do not feel intimidated if you have never done some of these before.
 Learning how to do them is a part of your development.

-Please arrive with proper athletic attire and healthy snacks and water.
+Please arrive with proper athletic attire and water.

 We will need some volunteer parents to help coordinate racers, to do recording at some of the testing stations, as well as entering data into the recording sheets.